shric/trpc/README.md

 A pleasant frontend for transmission.

-This project was only started recently and therefore is very barebones.
+This project was only started recently and is very much an alpha.
+Backwards incompatible changes might be made, but in general there should be no bugs on the master branch.

 The intention is to provide a more user friendly interface compared to `transmission-remote`.